Finnish ‘Cyber War Room’ beats hackers at their own game

 A prime example comes from SASER.
 The programme gave Helsinki-based company 2NS the tools it needed to develop its first software product, a security monitoring service called ‘Morpheus’.
 It alerts users to any security problems and vulnerabilities in their systems and even helps to predict upcoming cyber attacks, yet it takes only a few minutes to set up.

-Morpheus represents a big step for 2NS as the company previously focussed solely on expert services for security testing and auditing.
+Morpheus represents a big step for 2NS as the company previously focused solely on expert services for security testing and auditing.

 “We had the idea, but would we as an expert company have started to build Morpheus if we wouldn’t have received support from VTT and funding from Tekes [the Finnish Funding Agency for Innovation]?
 Probably not,” says Mika Holmberg, CEO of 2NS.
 “But now we have a globally scalable product which is unlike anything else on the market.”